johnalison/WorkingPhilosophy/RespondDontReact.md

    >  - Whatever begins in anger, ends in shame.
    >  - The end of passion (emotion) is the beginning of repentance.

+- Good designers never start by trying to solve the problem given to them.
+They start by trying to understand what the real issues are.
+(The design of everyday things)